DanielShuey/testme/README.md

 > If there are no arguments you can do it simply like this

     is? first_name: 'Deckard'

+> Or like this

+    is? :first_name, 'Deckard'

 > If there are arguments, you can put your expression inside a string

     is? 'sum(2,2)', 4

+> Or like this

+    is? :sum, [2,2], 4

 > Or you can also use a block

     is? {topic.sum(2, 2) == 4}

+> If the expected value is `true` you don't have to state it

+    is? 'simple?'
+>
+    is? :simple?

 ***